russross/meddler/README.md

     zero time will be saved in the database as a null column (and null values will be loaded as the zero time value).

-sqlscan provides a few high-level functions (note: DB is an interface that works with a *sql.DB or a *sql.Tx):
+Meddler provides a few high-level functions (note: DB is an interface that works with a *sql.DB or a *sql.Tx):

 *   Load(db DB, table string, pk int, dst interface{}) error